discord-math/bot/README.md

 Commands:
 - `review_reset <user> <role>` -- when a user's application is denied, they are not allowed to submit another until this command is invoked on them.
+- `review_queue` -- show a list of links to unresolved applications.

 Config:
 - ``config plugins.roles_review <role> `{...}` `` -- attempting to self-assign the role will instead make the user go through the application process.
 The keys in the object are as followws: